-UXp enhances and complements traditional VDI latency measurement with UXp's seven new metrics supporting VDI delivery success:
+UXp enhances and complements traditional Server Virtualization latency measurement with UXp’s eight new metrics supporting Virtualization delivery success:

-UXp provides accurate “before” and “after” UX comparisons for assessing POCs and VDI trials
+- UXp provides accurate “before” and “after” UX comparisons for assessing POCs and Virtualization trials.

-VDI Delivery Assurance – Our Data will show if additional tuning exercises should be conducted and/or additional hardware is needed in order to achieve the expected/desired performance
+- Server Virtualization Delivery Assurance – Our Data will show if additional tuning exercises should be conducted and/or additional hardware is needed in order to achieve the expected/desired performance.

-UXp provides objective metrics in support of Ongoing Monitoring of Desktop App SLA performance and ROI of Web App SLA performance
+- UXp provides objective metrics in support of Ongoing Monitoring of Application SLA performance.

 An MSP’s perspective

-VDI is widely viewed as the best route to improved flexibility and reduced dependence on hardware.
+Virtualization is widely viewed as the best route to improved flexibility and reduced dependence on hardware.
 But it is also known for performance problems and as a costly technology to deploy and maintain.
-Moreover, diagnosing VDI traditionally is difficult for a variety of reasons.
+Moreover, diagnosing virtualization traditionally is difficult for a variety of reasons.